Frenvius/TauriNowPlayingSpotify/README.md

 # Spotify Now Playing to Windows Live Messenger

-This project allows you to send "now playing" information from Spotify to Windows Live Messenger.
-This can be useful if you are using Windows Live Messenger nowaday with [escargot.chat](https://escargot.chat/) and you want to show your friends what you are listening to.
+This is a [Tauri](https://tauri.app/) that project allows you to send "now playing" information from Spotify to Windows Live Messenger with rust.
+This can be useful if you are using Windows Live Messenger nowadays with [escargot.chat](https://escargot.chat/) and you want to show your friends what you are listening to.

 ## Getting Started